ar-io/ar-io-sdk/README.md

 Factory function to that creates a read-only or writeabe client.
 By providing a `signer` additional write APIs that require signing, like `joinNetwork` and `delegateStake` are available.
 By default, a read-only client is returned and no write APIs are available.

-The `ArIOWritable` has access to read methods as well as write methods.

 ```typescript
 const browserSigner = new ArConnectSigner(window.arweaveWallet);